allyndawn/remote-roller/README.md

 - Save their certificates into a `.awskeys` folder on each device as you create them
 - Be sure to add the Policy created above to each Things certificates

+## Wiring

+- Connect the LCD RAW to 3.3V (e.g. J8:1)
+- Connect the LCD GND to GND (e.g. J8:6)
+- Connect the LCD RXD to GPIO 15 (TXD) (J8:8)
+- Connect the Pushbutton GND to GND (e.g. J8:9)
+- Connect the Pushbutton LED anode through a 330 ohm resistor to GPIO 9 (J8:5)
+- Connect one side of the Pushbutton switch to GPIO7 (J8:7)
+- Connect the Pushbutton LED cathode and other side of the Pushbutton switch to GND (e.g. J8:9)
+- Connect the camera to the Raspberry Pi 22-pin connector

 ## Raspberry Pi Configuration

 - Use `raspi-config` to disable the linux terminal and enable the serial port
+- Use `raspi-config` to enable the camera port
 - After doing this, ` ls -la /dev/serial0` should show `/dev/serial0 -> ttyS0`
 - Add the following to `~/.bashrc` (or `~/.zshenv`) replacing the xxx with your Thing's details
 - One Thing should be named `player_one` and the other `player_two`